joranbeasley/python_altimeter_pkg/docs/readme.md

   see also : [Full installation instructions](../install_scripts/README_X11.md)

   `curl https://raw.githubusercontent.com/joranbeasley/python_altimeter_pkg/master/install_scripts/wget_installer.sh | sudo sh`

+  (note this may take a half hour to run)
 # Useage

 This software connects with an altimeter and usb serial gps puck